u-Sir/peek-pop/README.md

 ### On macOS
 The preview popup window does not work properly in `fullscreen` mode.
 For best results, use the window in non-fullscreen mode.

+## Source
+Source code available in releases or branches.